haikyuu/abdellah-blog-11ty/src/posts/2020-roadmap-to-mastering-front-end-development.md

 ---
 I have been a full-stack developer for over 5 years.
 And while i have plenty of experience in front-end development, i believe the road to mastery is a separate road.
 And it's not something you can achieve without a plan.

-> The road to mastery is a separate road

 And here i am trying to create a plan for myself to attain mastery.
+But first, let's try to define mastery.

 # What is mastery?